kamkejj/lando-drupal9/README.md

 * Since the port for http can change in Lando, such as when rebuilding Lando, using https for Xdebug with PHPStorm makes sense

 ## Troubleshooting Tips
-* Xdebug not working with PHPStorm
+* Xdebug not working with PHPStorm?

-    In .lando.yml set xdebug to false, rebuild lando, lando rebuild, then set xdebug back to true and rebuild lando again
+    In .lando.yml set xdebug to false, rebuild lando, lando rebuild, then set xdebug back to true and rebuild lando again Set PHPStorm to break at the first line when debugging